lmw95/stayverticalpolestudio/documentation/TESTING.md

 Report with the new navbar found an error relating to the p and span tags in the navbar

 ![](/documentation/screenshots/errors/W3C-HTML-error6.png)
+* Issue: The p tag is not allowed to be a child of span
+* Solution:

 ### W3C CSS Validator